|Teaching method||Contact hours|

 iBiosystems is a practical intensive course in which wet-lab as well as computational experiments (dry-lab) are performed in an integrative manner.
 The students will perform experiments in the laboratory with given microorganisms.
 They will characterize physiologically the microorganisms as well as sequence their genome.
 Afterwards, they process the genome information from sequence to function.
 During the course students will work in pairs and present their digital lab journal following the FAIR principles.
 Students then will write a first draft of a scientific paper integrating both wet and dry results .
 Peer-feedback will be provided on the draft and can be used to finalise the scientific article.

-The final mark is based on; a written exam (40%), a concise digital lab journal (10%), a scientific paper (40%) and the quality of the peer-review (10%).
+The final mark is based on; a written exam (40%, individual), a concise digital lab journal (10%, individual), a written scientific paper (40%, team effort, group size 2) and the quality of the peer-review (10%, individual).
 To pass the course, the mark for each part should be at least 5.5.

 Book: Introduction to Bioinformatics, Arthur Lesk, Fifth edition ISBN: 9780198794141; Brock Biology of Microorganisms 14th Edition & Practical Bioinformatics.